medialesson/hugo-theme-event/README.md

 | `location`        | `/location`        | A page with the event address, directions and a map. |
 | `sponsors`        | `/sponsors`        | A page displaying sponsors and partners.             |
 | `code_of_conduct` | `/code-of-conduct` | A page with the Berlin Code of Conduct.              |

+#### Configure features

+The Event theme comes with various features.
+Some features use common parameters, while others require dedicated ones.
+Without configuration, the theme may exclude features from the build.

+For more details, please refer to our [feature configuration guide](docs/guides/feature-configuration.md).

 ### Deployment